UltimateGemini/Angular/README.md

 # Angular2
-Here are a few projects I created in Angular2.
+Welcome, Here's a collection of Angular4 apps I built.
+Chronologically ordered by the most recent project above.

 #1.TO-DO App